chilcote/outset/README.md

 	sudo ./outset --boot
 	./outset --login

-`outset` is controlled by two launchd plists:
+`outset` is controlled by four launchd plists:

 	/Library/LaunchDaemons/com.github.outset.boot.plist
+	/Library/LaunchDaemons/com.github.outset.cleanup.plist
 	/Library/LaunchAgents/com.github.outset.login.plist
+	/Library/LaunchAgents/com.github.outset.on-demand.plist

-The first launchd job above runs any scripts and packages you'd like to have processed at first or every boot.
+The com.github.outset.boot.plist launch daemon runs any scripts and packages you'd like to have processed at first or every boot.
 You pass scripts and packages to the launchd job by placing them in the corresponding directories listed below.
-Scripts in everyboot-scripts will run at each boot.
-Scripts/packages in firstboot-scripts/packages will self-destruct after completion (this is for firstboot packages and configuration scripts that you only want to run once):
+Scripts in boot-every will run at each boot.
+Scripts/packages in boot-once will self-destruct after completion (this is for firstboot packages and configuration scripts that you only want to run once):

-	/usr/local/outset/firstboot-packages
-	/usr/local/outset/firstboot-scripts
-	/usr/local/outset/everyboot-scripts
+	/usr/local/outset/boot-once
+	/usr/local/outset/boot-every

-The second launchd job runs any scripts you wish to be processed at user login.
+The com.github.outset.login.plist launch agent runs any scripts you wish to be processed at user login.
 You pass scripts and packages to the launchd job by placing them in the corresponding directories listed below.
 Login-every scripts will continue to be run at every login, while login-once scripts will only be run once per user:

+	/usr/local/outset/login-once
 	/usr/local/outset/login-every

-	/usr/local/outset/login-once
+The com.github.outset.on-demand.plist launch agent runs any scripts you wish to be processed immediately, in the user context.
+You pass scripts and packages to the launchd job by placing them in the corresponding directory listed below.
+On-demand scripts will be immediately removed by the com.github.outset.cleanup.plist launch daemon, so they will not run for subsequent logins

+	/usr/local/outset/on-demand

 Logging
 -------